President outlines critical tasks to boost youth’s spiritual development

 Reports of relevant responsible persons were heard at the meeting on the issues considered.

-On the morning of October 15 in Baku, President of the Republic of Uzbekistan S…
+On March 26, 2020, the Resolution of the President of the Republic of Uzbekista…